Where to speak Russian and why it counts

 03 August, 2017

-So, you’ve decided to learn Russian.
+So, you’ve decided to learn Russian in a top language school or by yourself.
 I won’t lie, it’s not the easiest language to learn.
 But it is a rich and rewarding experience and gives you access to a fascinating culture.
 Russian has an estimated 260 million speakers worldwide.
 This makes it the 8th most popular language in the world!
 Samuel Huntington, a famous American academic, one wrote that “During the heyday of the Soviet Union, Russian was the lingua franca from Prague to Hanoi.”

 Its an official language of Russia, Belarus, Kazakhstan and Kyrgyzstan.
 There are 13 million speakers in Eastern Europe and the Balkans and even 1.3 million in the Middle East and North Africa.
 Many states in Western Europe including the UK, Germany, Spain and France have Russian speaking communities.